pattonsgirl/Spring2021-CEG2410/Projects/Project4/README.md

     - Refresh your browser and see if you need to validate the cert.
     - **_Link to your site_**

+## Extra Credit (10%)

+You will not be penalized for following the full phpldapadmin guide.
+HOWEVER, that was not what the instructions wanted.
+Your task was to set up a webserver, place an index.html file on that webserver, and have the webserver only use HTTPS instead of HTTP.
+The articles referenced were for just that, reference.
+Therefore, this is extra credit for those who follow the core of the instructions and submit a website using HTTPS, not using just phpldapadmin.

 ## Submission

 In your GitHub repository, select the green `Code` button then select `Download ZIP`.
 Upload this zip file to Pilot.